sigillabs/mobidex/README.md

 #### iOS

 Keys are stored on disk and unlocked using a passcode.
 Passcode can be provided or unlocked using touch ID.
 Touch ID unlock is provided through the Keychain services and [LocalAuthentication](https://developer.apple.com/documentation/localauthentication/).

+#### Android

+Keys are stored on disk and unlocked using a passcode.
+Passcode can be provided or unlocked using touch ID.
+Touch ID unlock is provided through the [Keystore](https://developer.android.com/training/articles/keystore).